depado/articles/pages/drone-helm-kubernetes-rbac-1.md

 # Thanks

 Thanks to [@shirley_leu](https://twitter.com/shirley_leu) for proofreading this article and correcting my english mistakes !
+And thanks to San who pointed out that we need to apply our `rbac-config.yaml` before trying to initialize Tiller !